rguides

 This article walks through an end-to-end workflow: training a model, creating a model card, versioning with pins, deploying as a Plumber API, and serving predictions over HTTP.

-Training and Preparing a Model
+Training and preparing a model

 First, you need a trained model.
 Vetiver works with any model that follows the tidymodels prediction interface.
 Here’s a simple example using a linear regression on the mtcars dataset: